triton-inference-server/model_analyzer/docs/config.md

     - perf_throughput
 ```

-You can specify multiple models under the `model_names` key too.
+Multiple models can be specified under the `model_names` key.

  ## Example